ariamj/Big2-Game/README.md

 - Red chips are worth 10 points
 - Gold chips are worth 25 points

-At the end of each game, the amount of cards each player has left in their hand is equivalent to the number of points that they lose with the except of the 2.
-If the play still has a 2 in their hand, that card is worth 5 points (ie. they lose an extra 4 points on top).
+At the end of each game, the amount of cards each player has left is equivalent to the number of points that they lose with the exception of the 2.
+If the play still has a 2, that card is worth 5 points (ie. they lose an extra 4 points on top).

 ## ***Who will use it?***